Upstart producer Open Road takes Oscar's top gold

 "Spotlight" has sold $61.8 million worth of tickets at theaters worldwide.

 Among other winners on Sunday, independent studio A24 won three awards including best actress for "Room" star Brie Larson and best documentary for "Amy."
-Walt Disney Co won two Oscars, including best animated feature for Pixar's "Inside Out".
+Walt Disney Co (DIS.N) won two Oscars, including best animated feature for Pixar's "Inside Out."

 (Reporting by Lisa Richwine; Editing by Sandra Maler)